For the first time ever, women in their early 30’s are having more babies than younger moms in the United States.

 The data explains why it’s more common to see older parents with kids in elementary or high school, and fewer teen pregnancies.
 Now, the average age when women have their first child is about 28.

-Although you shouldn’t let these stats shouldn’t affect your baby-making plans, hopefully they alleviate stress if if you’re childless and nearing (or have surpassed) the big 3-0.
-Data says, you’re not in this alone!
+Although you shouldn’t let these stats shouldn’t affect your baby-making plans, hopefully, they alleviate stress if you’re childless and nearing (or have surpassed) the big 3-0.
+Data says you’re not in this alone!

 If you found this article helpful, please share with friends and family by clicking the button below!